benw408701/SecureCodingAssistant/index.md

 ### Version 2
 Version 2 development branch now available with work from Chen Li supporting "Design by Contract" and quick-correction feature on detected rules violations.

+### Version 3
+Version 3 (coming soon) enables both detection of secure coding rule violations and detection of program logic errors by using a combination of Design by Contract and Programming Logic.

 ### Project Documentation
 The following additional project documentation is available at this time